shin10567/Morinus-Source-Codes/README.md

 - Bugfix: solar revolution not displayed with Ayanamsha enabled.
 #### 9.0.2
 - Bugfix: Heliacal Risings/Setting calender bug fix.
-- Triplicity option header fix
+- Triplicity option header alignment fix.
+#### 9.0.3
+- Primary Directions options now allow Dsc and IC to be controlled independently.
+- Updated an error message that incorrectly instructed users to check a nonexistent question-mark.